 If Michelangelo suddenly appeared in 2020, he’d be amazed by the number of people crammed into the Sistine Chapel to marvel at his works on any given day.
 He’d probably be equally amazed at the volume of that art that is produced around the world, every minute of every day.

-Apps like Instagram, Patreon and Etsy have made art sharing not only possibly but profitable, too.
+Apps like Instagram, Patreon, and Etsy have made art sharing not only possible but profitable, too.
 You only need to check out Netflix or any video game to see the endless possibilities afforded to us by digital art.